The Buffrs Book

 └── timestamp.proto

-You can now develop your library and publish it using buffrs publish
+You can now develop your library and publish it using buffrs publish.

 Servers

-If you want to implement your server and thus use e.g. a logging
+If you want to implement your server and thus use e.g. a logging API the only

-major difference is the lack of the [package]
+major difference is the lack of the [package] section in your manifest.

 [dependencies]